Why exit planning feels uncomfortable — and why you need it anyway

 Getting it right

 Exit clauses are the section of a co-ownership agreement most families want to skip and most solicitors insist on.
-The solicitor is right.
 The cost of documenting a clear exit process is a few hundred dollars.
-The cost of resolving a disputed exit without one — in legal fees, time, and family damage — can be tens of thousands.
+The cost of resolving a disputed exit without one can be tens of thousands.